Static and Dynamic VLAN Membership Explained

 Dynamic VLAN membership works on a server-client model.
 In this model, a policy server called the VLAN membership policy server (VMPS) saves VLAN mapping information.
 VLAN mapping information contains VLAN IDs and MAC addresses of end devices.

 All other switches act as VLAN client switches.
 They forward MAC addresses to the VMPS switch.
-The VMPS switch finds VLAN ID associated with each MAC address and passes that ID to the VLAN client switch.
+The VMPS switch finds the VLAN ID associated with each MAC address and passes that ID to the VLAN client switch.

-In the above network, when you add PC2 to the VLAN client switch's port-2, it forwards PC2's MAC address to the VMPS switch.
+In the above network, when you add PC2 to the VLAN client switch's port 2, it forwards PC2's MAC address to the VMPS switch.
 VMPS switch finds the VLAN ID related to PC2's MAC address and provides that ID to the VLAN client switch.
-The VLAN client switch assigns the received VLAN ID to port-2.
+The VLAN client switch assigns the received VLAN ID to port 2.
+Now, you remove PC2 from port-2 and attach it to port-3.
+In this situation, the switch will take the following steps.

-- VMPS switch finds the VLAN ID related to the PC2's MAC address and provides it to the VLAN client switch.
+- VMPS switch finds the VLAN ID related to PC2's MAC address and provides it to the VLAN client switch.

 - The VLAN client switch assigns the received VLAN ID to port-3.